Land Access and Tenure Toolshed: Land Access and Tenure Resources

 Online Linking Services

-The Vermont Agriculture Land Access Database (LAD): An online search tool that allows farmers to search current farm, land, and employment opportunities, based on certain criteria, such as available open land acreage, location, or type of tenure opportunity.
-This database is currently under construction, and is expected to be online soon.
-Please note: VT LAD will post listings of opportunities that are available in Vermont and within 50 miles of Vermont.
+Vermont Land Link: An online search tool that allows farmers to search current farm, land, and employment opportunities, based on certain criteria, such as available open land acreage, location, or type of tenure opportunity.
+Vermont Land Link will post listings of opportunities that are available in Vermont and within 50 miles of Vermont.

 New England Farmland Finder A consortium of New England organizations focused on farmland access and linking services created this site to help farm seekers and farm property holders find each other.
 The site’s format is similar to “for sale by owner” sites or classified listings.
 Because it is free, simple, region-wide, automated and constantly current, it can serve as a friendly portal for property holders and farmland seekers.